 Springfield is an enjoyable location for pursuing graduate studies with its proximity to Ozark Mountain country.
 Also of great significance is the seminary’s nearness to the headquarters of The General Council of the AG.
 Students will have many opportunities to become familiar with the operations and resources of the church.
 They meet and mingle with church leaders, share ideas and build relationships for a lifetime of ministry.

-The Cordas C. Burnett Library is the major information resource center of AGTS, incorporating both a physical resource center along with an increasingly vast array of digital resources that can be made available to students throughout the world.
+The Cordas C. Burnett Library is the major information resource center of AGTS, incorporating both a physical resource center and an increasingly vast array of digital resources that can be made available to students throughout the world.
 The two-level physical facility provides students with a pleasant, quiet atmosphere and a wealth of resources for the pursuit of serious graduate study.
-The library has a 135,000-volume capacity and its holdings currently consist of 101,093 bound volumes, 78,309 microforms, 5,538 audiovisuals and approximately 300 current periodical subscriptions.
+The library has a 135,000-volume capacity and its holdings currently consist of 121,279 bound volumes, 79,929 microforms, 5,557 audiovisuals and approximately 250 current periodical subscriptions.
 These include an extensive biblical, theological and missiological collection, augmented by the Flower Pentecostal Heritage Center located at The Assemblies of God General Council headquarters in Springfield, as well as a collection of counseling resources.

 The library is committed to providing quality service to AGTS students and other library patrons.
 Since 1978, the library has contracted for access to OCLC (Online Computer Library Center), a major world-wide computer-based cataloging bibliographic utility.
 As a member of the MOBIUS (Missouri Bibliographic Information User System) Consortium, the library currently utilizes the Millennium Library Automated System, a fully integrated library automated system complete with online catalog, circulation control, cataloging, acquisitions, serials control, media control and administration system.